Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Skills:

-• Expert in Microsoft Office Suite
+• Proficient proficient Microsoft Office Suite

 References:

-• Available upon request
+• Available upon the request of

-How to Write a Resume Even if You Don’t Have Any Experience
+How to write a resume if You Have No Experience

-Here is an example of the way to design your resume without experience:
+Here is an example of how to format your resume that is not based on experience:

 Contact information and name